Teoscar Hernández Player Props: Mariners vs. Phillies

-Teoscar Hernandez -- batting .308 in his past 10 games -- will be in action for the Seattle Mariners against the Philadelphia Phillies, with Bailey Falter on the mound, on April 25 at 6:40 PM ET.
+On Wednesday, Teoscar Hernandez (.538 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Cardinals.
+He notched a home run while going 1-for-4 in his most recent game against the Phillies.

 Teoscar Hernández Game Info & Props vs. the Phillies